raphael-nazirullah/raphael-nazirullah/README.md

 - Building personal projects

 ## Fun facts about me 🥴
-- I'm a socially active introvert but people who know me don't agree that I'm an introvert 😏
+- I'm a socially active introvert who was also a nerd in uni life (but people usually don't agree that I'm an introvert 😏)
 - I run a Silent Book Club in my city.
 Check it out: 👉 https://www.instagram.com/silentbookclub.lahore/

 <!--